evelynbirnzain/BDP_2/reports/Assignment-2-Report.md

    per-use.
 (1 point)

 In this implementation, `mysimbdp-messagingsystem` (i.e. a Kafka cluster) is shared among tenants.
-I would also choose to share each individual broker among tenants.
+I would also choose to share the individual brokers among tenants.
 Rather, tenants could provision their own topics (e.g. using a dedicated prefix to avoid name collisions); data isolation can be ensured by using ACLs to restrict tenants' access to only their own topics, and quotas can be set to ensure that one client doesn't hog all the bandwidth.
 This setup follows the suggestions described [here](https://www.confluent.io/blog/cloud-native-multi-tenant-kafka-with-confluent-cloud/).